 SUSPENSION OF MEMBER

-The Committee shall have the power to suspend and or expel any member for a breach of conduct against the club.
-In the case of a committee person the said suspended or expelled member shall have the right to appeal such suspension at a Special General Meeting of all adult members.
+The Committee shall have the power to suspend and or expel any member for a breach of conduct against the Club.
+In the case of a Committee person the said suspended or expelled member shall have the right to appeal such suspension at a Special General Meeting of all adult members.

 NOTICE OF MOTION

-16.1 Written notice of motion shall be tabled at least one meeting prior to the meeting at which it is to be voted on.

-16.2 The notice of motion shall be received by the JLJCC Secretary not less than seven (7) days before the notice of motion is to be tabled.
+16.1 A written Notice of Motion shall be received by the JLJCC Secretary, and shall be circulated by the Secretary to the Office Bearers no less than seven (7) days prior to a General Meeting, Special General Meeting or AGM.

-16.3 All notices of motion shall be circularised by the Secretary to the Office Bearers.

-16.4 The proposer of a motion shall be present at the meeting at which the motion is put
+16.2 The proposer of a motion shall be present at the meeting at which the Motion is tabled.
+The Motion is to then be voted on at the next General Meeting, Special General Meeting or AGM.

-16.5 The CONSTITUTION of the JLJCC shall not be altered except by a notice of motion.
+16.3 The Constitution of the JLJCC shall not be altered except by a Notice of Motion, as per the process detailed in Section 27 of this Constitution.

 SUB-COMMITTEES